alirezaeiii/Dialpad-CustomView/README.md

 Same design could be handled by nesting LinearLayouts.
 However, padLayout can considerably improve that hierarchy into something more efficient.
 Part of idea is taken from [CalculatorPadLayout](https://android.googlesource.com/platform/packages/apps/Calculator/+/marshmallow-mr3-release/src/com/android/calculator2/CalculatorPadLayout.java) and [BoxGridLayout](https://github.com/devunwired/custom-view-examples/blob/master/app/src/main/java/com/example/customview/widget/BoxGridLayout.java) open source projects.
 Other custom views can be built simply by using this Custom ViewGroup such as Dialpad.
+In the app module we have 4 Dialpad which use PadLayout library and the 5th one is a non-optimize solution with nesting LinearLayouts.
+PadLayout doesn't go through the general-purpose layout engine like ConstraintLayout, which has much more overhead to support complex constraints.
+ConstraintLayout parses constraints from XML and builds a graph, while PadLayout logic is direct and mathematical.

 ## Screenshots
 <p float="left">